Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 France: 6 Million Strangers Underground

-In Paris’ catacombs, skulls stack into Gothic arches.
-On an 18th-century cranium, a 2021 graffiti reads: “To COVID’s forgotten — you’re not alone here.”
-Individuality dissolves into a bone mosaic.
+In the catacombs of Paris, skulls are arranged into Gothic arches.
+On a cranium from the 18th century, graffiti from 2021 states: "To COVID's forgotten — you're not alone here."
+Individuality fades into a mosaic of bones.

 (Source: Paris Catacombs History)